-$$I{L-PEAK} = I{LOAD-MAX} + \Delta i{L} / 2 \tag{16}$$
+$$I{L-PEAK} = I{LOAD-MAX} + \Delta i{L}$$ (16)

-The LM46002-Q1 has both valley current limit and peak current limit.
+The LM43600 has both valley current limit and peak current limit.
 During an instantaneous short, the peak inductor current can be high due to a momentary increase in duty cycle.
-The inductor current rating must be higher than the HS current limit.
+The inductor current rating should be higher than the HS current limit.
 It is advised to select an inductor with a larger core saturation margin and preferably a softer roll off of the inductance value over load current.

 In general, it is preferable to choose lower inductance in switching power supplies, because it usually corresponds to faster transient response, smaller DCR, and reduced size for more compact designs.
-However, too low of an inductance can generate too large of an inductor current ripple such that overcurrent protection at the full load could be falsely triggered.
+But too low of an inductance can generate too large of an inductor current ripple such that over current protection at the full load could be falsely triggered.
 It also generates more conduction loss, since the RMS current is slightly higher relative that with lower current ripple at the same DC current.
 Larger inductor current ripple also implies larger output voltage ripple with the same output capacitors.
-With peak-current-mode control, it is not recommended to have an inductor current ripple that is too small.
+With peak current mode control, it is not recommended to have too small of an inductor current ripple.
 Enough inductor current ripple improves signal-to-noise ratio on the current comparator and makes the control loop more immune to noise.

 Once the inductance is determined, the type of inductor must be selected.
 Ferrite designs have very low core losses and are preferred at high switching frequencies, so design goals can concentrate on copper loss and preventing saturation.
 Ferrite core material saturates hard, which means that inductance collapses abruptly when the peak design current is exceeded.
 The 'hard' saturation results in an abrupt increase in inductor ripple current and consequent output voltage ripple.
-Do not allow the core to saturate.
+Do not allow the core to saturate!

-For the design example, a standard $10-\mu H$ inductor from Würth, Coiltronics, or Vishay can be used for the 3.3-V output with plenty of current rating margin.
+For the design example, a standard 22-μH inductor from Wurth, Coiltronics, or Vishay can be used for the 3.3-V output with plenty of current rating margin.

-8.2.2.6 Output Capacitor Selection
+9.2.2.6 Output Capacitor Selection

 The device is designed to be used with a wide variety of LC filters.
-TI generally recommends using as little output capacitance as possible to keep cost and size down.
-Choose the output capacitor (s), C{OUT}, with care as it directly affects the steady-state output-voltage ripple, loop stability, and the voltage over/undershoot during load current transients.
+It is generally desired to use as little output capacitance as possible to keep cost and size down.
+The output capacitor (s), COUT, should be chosen with care since it directly affects the steady state output voltage ripple, loop stability and the voltage over/undershoot during load current transients.

 The output voltage ripple is essentially composed of two parts.
-One is caused by the inductor current ripple going through the ESR of the output capacitors:
+One is caused by the inductor current ripple going through the equivalent series resistance (ESR) of the output capacitors:

-$$\Delta V{OLIT-FSR} = \Delta i{L} \times ESR \tag{17}$$
+$$\Delta V{OUT-ESR} = \Delta i_L \times ESR \tag{17}$$